vividf/AWML/projects/TransFusion/README.md

 ```

 - [choice] Train for T4dataset with single GPU
+  - batch size
-  - The parameter of batch size can be set by command
+    - The parameter of batch size can be set by command.
+    - If you use RTX3090 GPU, we recommend to set batch size parameter from 4 to 8.
+    - If you use A100 GPU, we recommend to set batch size parameter from 16 to 32.

 ```sh
 python tools/detection3d/train.py {config file} \